 • Yurts Mongols scattered throughout the vast steppe.

-• Someone from Tajiks spoke in his own language, addressing his brethren.
+• Someone from Tajiks spoke in his own language, addressing his brothers.

-• settlements Tungus usually located along the banks of rivers.
+• Villages Tungus usually located along river banks.

-• will Uzbeks was heard by their president.
+• Expression of will Uzbeks was heard by their president.

-• I decided to learn the language Croats.
+• I decided to learn the language Croatians

-• Arrival Yakuts the conference had been arranged in advance.
+• Arrival Yakuts I had made an appointment for the conference in advance.

 This also includes military names:

-• Regiment midshipman nestled in the woods.
-(Several midshipmen were sent on patrol).
+• Regiment midshipman located in a small forest.
+(Some midshipmen were sent on patrol).

-• Squadron hussar flew in from the flanks.
-(The form hussars is unusual).
+• Squadron hussar attacked from the flanks.
+(Form hussars is unusual).

-• Songs partisan imbued with the dream of a peaceful life.
+• Songs partisans imbued with the dream of a peaceful life.

 • Company soldier moved into position.

-And there are exceptions here: I took it from the miners, gathered midshipmen, sent sappers.
+And here there are exceptions: he took it from the miners, gathered midshipmen, sent sappers.

-The genitive case of the plural of nouns denoting paired objects is mostly expressed by a zero ending:
+The genitive plural of nouns denoting paired objects is mostly expressed with a zero ending:

-• edge cuffs peeking out from under the sleeves of his jacket.
+• Edge cuff peeking out from under the sleeves of his jacket.

-• Pair shoulder strap he always kept in reserve in his suitcase.
+• Pair shoulder strap He always kept it in his suitcase as a reserve.

 • Without stocking much better.